alfdocimo/fe-sequra-challenge/README.md

 pnpm create vite@latest pay-in-instalments-widget --template react-ts
 ```

 I decided to init a new a new package called `pay-in-instalments-widget`.
-This package should be agnostic of any merchant, and should expose a simple API as explained above in the [Brainstorming and Analysis](#brainstorming-and-analysis) section
+This package should be agnostic to any merchant, and should expose a simple API as explained above in the [Brainstorming and Analysis](#brainstorming-and-analysis) section

 I have taken some considerations into account - both regarding the challenge itself and some that I would discuss with the _development_ and _product team_.
 The tech stack that I have chosen is the following: